jyyulab/NetBID/docs/docs/network_construction/network_construction.md

 **- What information can you get from the HTML QC report?**  ([before_QC.html](beforeQC_QC.html))
   - A table.
 It contains phenotype information of samples.
 Descriptive variables, such as number of samples and genes (probes/transcripts/...);
   - A heatmap and a PCA biplot.
 All samples will be clustered using the raw expression values across all the genes as features.
-The aim of this is to check possible mis-labeled samples;
+The aim of this is to check possible mis-labeled samples and the occurrence of batch effects;
+  - A correlation plot for all sample pairs.
+This helps to check the correlation within group and between groups.
   - A density plot.
 It shows the range and the distribution of the expression values.
 This also helps to judge if the original dataset has been log transformed;
-  - A meansd plot.
-It shows the relationship between the mean and standard deviation of raw gene expression values.
-This helps to verify if the mean and the standard deviation are independent.

 Now, the basic pre-processing steps are done for the raw data.
 For persistent storage of data, and prevent the re-run of all previous steps.
 Users can checkout and save `network.par` as RData for this part.